Oconee Hill Cemetery

-Oconee Hill Cemetery is a cemetery in Athens, Georgia, United States.
-The extant cemetery opened in 1856 and is located near the University of Georgia.
+Oconee Hill Cemetery is a historic cemetery located in Athens, Georgia, near the University of Georgia.
+Established in 1856, it continues to serve as a burial ground and holds significant historical value for the community.

-Oconee Hill Cemetery was purchased in 1855 by the city of Athens when further burials were prohibited in the old town cemetery on land owned by the University of Georgia.
-In 1856, the city formed a self-perpetuating Board of Trustees to hold and manage in trust the original purchase of 17 acre on the west side of the North Oconee River as a public cemetery for the benefit of the town.
+The city of Athens purchased the land for the cemetery in 1855 after burials were prohibited in the original Jackson Street Cemetery, which sits on property owned by the university.
+The following year, the city established a self-perpetuating Board of Trustees to manage the initial 17 acre tract on the west bank of the North Oconee River, designating it as a public cemetery.

-On May 22, 2013, it was added to the National Register of Historic Places.
+On May 22, 2013, Oconee Hill Cemetery was officially listed on the National Register of Historic Places.